cv

 Working Paper

 This paper highlights a trade-off in credit markets between regulatory safeguards for informed consent and the informational frictions they can amplify.
-We find that requiring banks to garner explicit consent prior to raising clients' credit limits induces disproportionately higher take-up among riskier borrowers, worsening the risk profile of accounts receiving limit increases relative to the pre-policy regime.
-In response, we find banks decreased the size of the average credit limit increase and simultaneously gave more frequent limit increases.
-We develop a precautionary savings model with endogenous credit limits to study the role of learning and adverse selection in markets with incomplete information.
-We show that learning from acceptance decisions can rationalize our empirical results.
-Our model suggests that requiring consumer consent reduced lender profits but had negligible effects for consumers.
-Our key counterfactual demonstrates that lowering lender patience while requiring consumer consent would decrease both the frequency and size of limit increases.
+In our empirical setting, we find that requiring lenders to garner explicit consent prior to raising clients' credit limits induces adverse selection.
+We find disproportionately higher take-up among riskier borrowers, as measured by increased utilization, delinquency, and charge-offs, which worsens the risk profile of accounts that receive a credit limit increase.
+In response to the policy, we find that lenders decreased the size of credit limit increases, yet simultaneously gave more frequent limit increases.
+We develop a model of lender credit limit provision to study the role of adverse selection and learning.
+We show that learning from acceptance decisions can rationalize lenders' increased frequency of credit limit increases, while adverse selection can rationalize the decline in the size of credit limit increases.

 Skills